Yelp/pidtree-bcc/README.md

   - Destination IP `daddr`
   - Destination port `port`
 - Optional plugin system for enriching events in userland
-  - Included `sourceipmap` plugin for mapping source addres
+  - Included `sourceipmap` plugin for mapping source address
+  - Included `loginuidmap` plugin for adding loginuid info to process tree

 ## Caveats
-* bcc compiles your eBPF "program" to bytecode at runtime using LLVM, and as such needs LLVM installed and the appropriate kernel headers.
+* bcc compiles your eBPF "program" to bytecode at runtime, and as such needs the appropriate kernel headers installed on the host.
 * The current implementation only supports TCP and ipv4.
 * The userland daemon is likely susceptible to interference or denial of service, however the main aim of the project is to reduce the MTTR for